 If you cannot attend, information about our grantmaking—including types of grants and amounts, eligibility and criteria, and timelines—can be found on our website.
 We will also make sure to share recordings of the webinars shortly after they end.

-The application deadline is April 17.
+UPDATE: The application deadline is now April 24.

 Lilla Jewel Awards for Womxn Artists